When it comes to first impressions, resumes and cover letters are an important part of the application process.

 Writing a resume

-Although writing a resume is intimidating at first glance, following these hints will get you started in the right direction.
+Follow these tips to get you started in the right direction.

 - Leave your high school accomplishments out.
-Unless you received a truly distinguishing award in high school, it’s probably better to focus on your college accomplishments.
-One exception to this would be work experience you gained in high school that is relevant to the position you’re applying for.
+Unless you received a truly distinguishing award in high school, it is better to focus on your college accomplishments.
+One exception to this would be work experience you gained in high school that is relevant to the position you are applying for.

-Take the opportunity to sell yourself with your resume, rather than reciting a list of your achievements and organizations.
+Take the opportunity to market yourself with your resume and cover letter.

 After your resume is completed

 - Remember to proofread!
-Even a small spelling error conveys carelessness or lack of intelligence and will put your resume into the NO pile.
+Spelling and grammar errors convey carelessness and will put your resume into the NO pile.